 /What is CoolTone

 META: What is CoolTone?
-Many men and women want to know how this phenomenal muscle-sculpting treatment works to give you a rock-hard body without pain or surgery.
+Many men and women want to know how this phenomenal muscle-sculpting treatment works to give you a rock-hard body without pain or downtime.

-What is CoolTone | Muscle Building Treatment
+What is CoolTone?
+Learn about the Muscle Building Treatment

 After hearing about the newest addition to the body contouring industry, people want to know, “What is CoolTone?”
-This muscle-building treatment uses advanced technology to help you sculpt a more defined body by building, strengthening, and toning muscles while also helping to reduce fat in the target area..
+This muscle-building treatment uses advanced technology to help you sculpt a more defined body by building, strengthening, and toning muscles.

-This differs from CoolTone’s tesister-treatment, CoolSculpting, which focuses primarily on fat reduction.
+This differs from CoolTone’s sister-treatment, CoolSculpting, which focuses primarily on fat reduction.
 So, what is CoolTone?
 It’s a great way to transform your physique without pain or downtime.

 How Does CoolTone Work?

 This FDA cleared procedure works to stimulate muscle tissues below the skin by causing intense muscle contractions.
 These are known as supramaximal contractions.
-They help to strengthen and tone the musclesl, which help give you a visibly more sculpted exterior.
+They are far more powerful than the contractions you can induce on your own.
+They help to strengthen and tone the muscles in a way that is not humanly possible to replicate.
+This results in a visibly more sculpted exterior.

 Learn more about CoolTone >>